Efficient Randomized Subspace Embeddings for Distributed Optimization under a Communication Budget: Quantizing the linfty norm

 The last inequality follows from triangle inequality.
-Since we employ \textbf{DSC} for the shape quantizer, the first term can be upper bounded using Prop. \ref{prop:quantization_error_DSC_and_NDSC}.
-The second term can be upper bounded as:
+Since we employ \textbf{DSC} for the shape quantizer, the first term can be upper bounded using Thm. \ref{prop:quantization_error_DSC_and_NDSC}.
+The second term can be upper bounded as,

 which is an additional constant error.
 The whole convergence analysis follows through with this constant additive error too.